varabyte/kobweb/README.md

 `Column`s are just creating the correct HTML / CSS for you behind the scenes.

 Ultimately, I believe there is room for both approaches.
-If you want to make an app experience that feels the same on Android, iOS, and web, then "Compose for Web Canvas" could be great for you.
-However, if you just want to make a traditional website but would rather use Kotlin instead of TypeScript, Kobweb can provide an excellent experience in that case.
+If you want to make an app experience that feels the same on Android, iOS, and web, then "Multiplatform Compose" could be great for you.
+However, if you just want to make a traditional website but want to use Kotlin instead of TypeScript, Kobweb can provide an excellent experience in that case.

 # Can We Kobweb Yet